Sunol Regional Wilderness

 Under the East Bay Regional Park District's multi-use land management policy, cattle continue to graze in the 6,859-acre wilderness.
 Today, camping, picnicking, hiking, back-packing and equestrian trail rides attract thousands of park visitors a year.
 Visitors should bring drinking water because there is no drinking water in the park.

 Hikers who cross into the San Francisco Water Department lands that connect Mission Peak Regional Preserve, Sunol-Ohlone Regional Wilderness and Del Valle Regional Park must carry the Ohlone Wilderness Trail map/permit.
+Each person age 12 years or older is required to have their own permit.

 Hikers must sign in at trailheads as they enter these lands.
 The permit/map is available for $2 at Sunol and Del Valle entrance kiosks, at Coyote Hills Visitor Center, and for $2.50 by mail.
 Send your name, address, phone number and $2.50 to Ohlone Wilderness Trail, EBRPD, 2950 Peralta Oaks Court, P.O.
 Box 5381, Oakland, CA 94605.